khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 1. [ ] Make sure all layers are correctly named and organized.
 1. [ ] Stress test final component by changing the component's size, editing content, and changing any available variants and properties.
 1. [ ] Ensure component descriptions and external documentation links are clear and accurate.
-1. [ ] Approve assignee's design.
-Let the assigning know that their changes have been approved by mentioning them in this issue.
+1. [ ] Approve assignee's design and mention them in this issue to let them know.
 1. [ ] Assign to a [Figma maintainer][figma-maintainer] for final review (make sure they have edit permissions in Figma).
 1. [ ] Ask a [Foundations designer][foundations-team] to review your design (ensure they have edit permissions in Figma).